jesperberth/automationclass/website/content/lab10/task9/_index.md

 ![Alt text](images/25_work_step5_workflow.png?raw=true "Create workflow template step 4")

+To replace the vars we deleted in the playbook we will use a Survey

-In the top bar click Survey to add the two vars we deleted in the playbook  websiteheader: and websiteauthor:
+In the top bar click __Survey__ to add the two vars we deleted in the playbook  websiteheader: and websiteauthor:

-Click Add
+Click __Add__

 ![Alt text](images/26_work_add_survey.png?raw=true "Create workflow survey")